 Upgrade your ticket – It only costs an extra £5-10 to add a second or third day to your Big Bus ticket.
 If you love the low-stress Big Bus experience, this option is a good way to see London for as little as £15 per day.

-Every member of my family loved our Big Bus experience and we recommend it.
+Every member of my family loved our Big Bus Tour in London and we recommend it.
 We saw a lot more of the city than we could have seen on foot or on the Underground.
 The tour guide/recorded narration was informative.
 We didn't need to spend any other money on transportation that day, and never worried about getting lost.

 I hope that our experience helps your family make the most of your time and money in London.